 Fashion

-Jewelry in Ancient Greece: Hellenistic Period Pieces
+Jewelry in Ancient Greece: Treasures from the Hellenistic Era

-Rachel Witte 11 June 2022 min Read
+Rachel Witte 9 October 2023 min Read

 Materials

-Jewelry Ancient Greece: Ganymede Jewelry (earrings), ca. 330-300 BCE, The Metropolitan Museum of Art, New York, NY, USA.
+Jewelry in Ancient Greece: Ganymede Jewelry (earrings), ca. 330-300 BCE, The Metropolitan Museum of Art, New York, NY, USA.

 Much of the jewelry in Ancient Greece, the Hellenistic Period specifically (c.
 323 BCE–31 BCE), was made of gold.
 Gold was used before but became especially popular after Alexander the Great’s conquest of the Persian Empire which resulted in more intense trade in this stock in the Hellenistic world.